terminusdb/terminusdb/README.md

 ### Open Console

-Once you have installed terminusdb-server either from the docker image or built from source you can go simply enter the server location into your browser to view your database from the console "http://SERVER:PORT/". (the default is: https://127.0.0.1:6363/).
+Once you have installed terminusdb-server either from the docker image or built from source you can enter the server location into your browser to view your database from the console "http://SERVER:PORT/". (the default is: https://127.0.0.1:6363/).

 ### Command Line